 I got to try Weather Spoons (famous for their burger) and Aroma 2 (famous for their tandoori chicken).

 We also got to try Queen Restaurant near Winner Guesthouse.
-We enjoyed their circular plates with partition for different side dishes.
+We enjoyed their circular plates with a partition for different side dishes.

 While temple hopping, we also got to eat at a restaurant near Ananda Temple.
 There are lots of restaurants famous in that area some of which are: The Moon, Khaing Shwe Wha, and Yar Pyi.